Weinstadt-Endersbach An entire universe exists beyond our physical senses, but those with hardened hearts and minds don’t see it.

 “Sure, I suppose so,” I replied blandly.

-Then she said something incredible.
-It pertained to something that had happened to me three weeks before, something I had told no one about.
+Then she told me something incredible.
+It pertained to an incident that had happened to me three weeks before, something I had told no one about.

-Three weeks earlier I had been meditating in my studio as usual, and as I prepared to finish, I drew a deep breath to chant Om according to my practice of 35 years.
+I had been meditating in my studio as usual.
+As I prepared to finish, I drew a deep breath to chant Om according to my practice of 35 years.
 However, on this occasion, before I could begin chanting, a strange thought came to me:

 Wait—Om is so powerful—am I putting a destructive force in motion with my chanting?
 Could I be creating an earthquake on the other side of the planet?
 Or a tsunami?
 Or some other catastrophe?

 I opened my eyes.
-I wouldn’t chant that night.
-I simply got up from my chair and went back to the house.
-I told no one about it, not even Marcela.
+I wasn’t going to chant.
+I got up from my chair and went back to the house.
+I told no one what had happened, not even Marcela.

-Three weeks later, this “intuitive” woman now had a message for me.
+Now this “intuitive” woman had a message for me, three weeks later.

 “I’m being told to tell you,” she said slowly, “that it’s okay to chant Om.”